Federal Public Key Infrastructure (FPKI)

 - Enterprise device identity certificates

-The participating Certification Authorities and the Policies, Processes, and Auditing of all the participants is referred to as the Federal Public Key Infrastructure (FPKI).
+The participating CAs and the Policies, Processes, and Auditing of all the participants is referred to as the Federal Public Key Infrastructure (FPKI).

 The FPKI includes U.S. Federal, State, Local, Tribal, Territorial, international governments and commercial organizations who work together to provide services for the benefit of the Federal Government.

-The Federal PKI Policy Authority (FPKIPA) maintains two Certificate Policies that all Certification Authorities map their policies to.
+The FPKI Policy Authority (FPKIPA) maintains two Certificate Policies to which all Certification Authorities map their policies.

 Common Policy Framework Certificate Policies